The DISTCO 2014 is open for K-12 students and teachers in following categories:

 In order to claim awards, students must attend DISTCO Award ceremony which will be held at North American University, Houston, TX.
 Please see Timeline for the date and time of this event.

-Grand Prizes can be picked up at the Award Ceremony in North American College by the winners or a designated person (The winner should give written consent to the designated person by filling out Award Claim Form and submit it by its deadline).
+Grand Prizes can be picked up at the Award Ceremony in North American University by the winners or a designated person (The winner should give written consent to the designated person by filling out Award Claim Form and submit it by its deadline).
 In the case of not being able to attend the ceremony at all, either the winner or the designated person, the Award Claim Form should still be submitted by its deadline.
 Failure to submit the Award Claim Form will result in unclaimed award.

 After the successful submission of the form, winner or a designated person will have 15 calendar days to pick up their reward from North American University after the award ceremony.
 If the grand prizes are not picked up at the end of this period, they will be considered unclaimed.

 - iPads and iPods may be sent to “out-of-state winners” by mail upon submission of the absentee form by its deadline date.
 Texas residents need to attend the ceremony or designate a person by using Award Claim Form to receive their iPad or iPod nano rewards.

 - Monetary Gift Cards may be sent to “non-Houston residents” by mail upon submission of the absentee form by its deadline date.
 Houston residents need to attend the ceremony or designate a person by using Award Claim Form to receive their monetary gift card rewards.

 Scholarship certificates will be given to the winners in the award ceremony or they will be mailed along with rewards upon successful completion of Award Claim Form.